Urban densities for walkability in Granada

 Commercial density

-The streets of the historic center of Granada and the Zaidín neighborhood are home to a large number of commercial activities.
+The streets of Granada’s historic center and the Zaidín neighborhood are home to a large number of commercial activities.
 Although to a lesser extent and with a more dispersed distribution, commerce is also present in other parts of the city.
 The northeastern university area and the southeastern neighborhoods have a reduced density of commercial establishments.

 Intersections

 The number and distribution of walkable road intersections (sidewalks, pedestrian zones, parks and pedestrian crossings) in the city of Granada is heterogeneous and does not respond to center-periphery patterns.
-All neighborhoods in the main urban continuum have high density intersection nodes.
+All neighborhoods of the main urban continuum have nodes with high intersection density.
 Values are high in 40% of the city.

 Diversity of uses